Does a first-time writer need a literary agent?

 - On the flip side: author and former agent Nathan Bransford explores how to know when it’s time to leave your agent.

-- Agent Rachelle Gardner provides advice on how to fire your agent.
+- Author Karen Dionne offers advice on how to leave your agent.

 - Agent Kristin Nelson’s detailed discussion of the anatomy of an agency agreement: Parts One, Two, Three, Four, Five, Six, Seven, Eight, Nine, and Ten.